jprzimba/tfs0.3.6pl1-7.9x/README.md

 If you like the project, feel free to contribute with a pull request, and we will continue to keep the project updated.

-## Road Map
+## Issues
-- Unknow client random debugs.
-- Fix stamina minutes to 56 hours.
-- Replace runes subtype by charges.
+- You can use your [Issue Tracker](https://github.com/jprzimba/theforgottenserver0.3.6pl1_7.9_protocol/issues) to reporte bugs or request new feature.

 ## Developers of The Forgotten Server